 The Pacific Coast Highway, known as California State Route 1, is the ultimate road trip route that should be on every traveler’s bucket list.
-In this article I’ve included an ultimate West Coast Road Trip Itinerary and tips to plan your trip.
+In this article I’ve included an ultimate West Coast Road Trip Itinerary from Seattle to LA and tips to plan your trip.

 Between Seattle and San Diego, the landscape of the US West Coast is one of the most beautiful in the world.
 A stunning scenery that combines redwood forests, steeps, cliffs, beaches and wildlife.